 I’d been wanting to for a while, but they’re allowing it by invite only and I didn’t realize until a few weeks ago I was “approved”.

 I’ve also been getting a lot of inquiries around how to bring devs from Ukraine/surrounding countries to Canada given the situation there right now, so it seemed like the perfect opportunity to run a “webinar” on how to bring devs into Canada.

-If you’ve never ran a webinar before and you’re a solopreneur, you’re probably missing an opportunity to bring in more business because it’s a great way to build trust with many people at one time and promote a product/service.
+If you’ve never run a webinar before and you’re a solopreneur, you’re probably missing an opportunity to bring in more business.
+These online events are a great way to build trust with many people at one time and promote a product/service.

 Russell Brunson – founder at Clickfunnels – always preaches that the best business model in the world is to pick a product/service, run a webinar every week for 1 year educating your target market and pitching your product/service, and you’ll change your life.

 I haven’t done a webinar per week for a year, and you also should take his advice with a slight grain of salt because his software facilitates building funnels like that… but I believe him 100%.

 Anyway, it was far from my first live webinar, but first time doing it on LinkedIn.
 Most webinar platforms are similar, but was happy to see an average of 15-20 live viewers for the whole session with minimal advertising (I posted twice about it and that was it).

 It also stays online as a video to hopefully get more views after the fact, and I’ll also download it/upload it to YouTube for more reach.